 3. Adjust the Thermostat

-Ensure the thermostat on the unit hasn’t been accidentally bumped to the “Vacation” or “Low” setting.
-Ideally, it should be set between about 120°F.
+Ensure the thermostat on the unit hasn’t accidentally been bumped to the “Vacation” or “Low” setting.
+On a tankless unit, check the digital control pad to ensure the target temperature hasn’t been lowered.
+Ideally, it should be set between 120°F and 140°F.

 Why Do Boise Water Heaters Fail So Often?